-Richmond Hill's splash pads are located at 13 parks in the community.
+Richmond Hill's splash pads are located at 14 parks in the community.
 They're a great way to cool down in the summer!
 Splash pads are open daily from 9 a.m. to 9 p.m.
 More

 Need a quick place for your children to enjoy the cool water on a hot and sunny day?
 The city of Toronto offers a long list of splash pads throughout city parks and playgrounds.
 Splash pads are unsupervised.
 More

 The City of Vaughan has 17 splash pads and water play areas located inside community parks.
 There are 5 locations in Maple, 4 in Thornhill, and 8 in Woodbridge.
-Open Monday to Sunday from 9:00am - 8:00pm.
+Open Monday to Sunday 9:00am - 8:00pm.
 More